-- 29. It is important that events are reported to the OfS in a timely way.
+- 30. It is important that events are reported to the OfS in a timely way.
 This is because we need the information contained in a reportable event to ensure our risk assessment for a provider is up to date.
-A provider is required to report an event within five days of the date that the event is identified or, if that is not possible due to exceptional circumstances beyond the control of the provider, as soon as reasonably practicable thereafter and without undue delay.
-This time frame is set out in the formal F3 Notice we issue to each provider imposing the requirement to report reportable events. - 30.
+A provider is required to report an event within five working days6 of the date that the event is identified or, if that is not possible due to exceptional circumstances beyond the control of the provider, as soon as reasonably practicable thereafter and without undue delay.
+This time frame is set out in the F3 Notice we issue to each provider imposing the requirement to report reportable events.
+We will consider whether a provider met the timescales for reporting an event, as part of our assessment of the event.
+Where a provider is reporting outside the 'five working days' time frame, it should set out the reasons for this as part of its submission of a reportable event. - 31.
 It is helpful to think about these timing requirements separately for: - a.
-Events or matters that have yet to happen. - b.
-Events or matters that have already happened.
+Events or matters that have yet to happen.